September 22, 2023

 Parenting is a highly charged space- many opinions on the “right” way.
 However, I don’t believe there is a RIGHT way.
 I have found that there are three common parenting strategies that get in the way of forming a connected and secure relationship with your child.
 But man, parents get defensive when I share the three things, and then I am left wondering, who does defensive parenting protect?

-My goal as a parent coach and sharing my research-based information on my platform is always to educate and awaken- never to cause harm.
+My goal as a parenting coach and sharing my research-based information on my platform is always to educate and awaken- never to cause harm.
 So take a second to check in with yourself and your emotional weather to ensure you can enter this space safely.

 Defensive parenting and who does it protect?